Tiramisu Panna Cotta

 Sauce Pot

-Ramekins, 6
+Ramekins, 4

 Directions:

-Prepare the panna cotta.
+Prepare the Panna Cotta

-Immediately, add in espresso, wine and gelatin.
+Stir in espresso, optional vin santo, and bloomed gelatin.

-Whisk to combine well and until the gelatin has dissolved.
+Whisk until gelatin is fully dissolved.

-Pour the mixture into the ramekins.
+Pour mixture into prepared ramekins.

 Chill in the fridge until ready to use.

-Carefully unmold onto a serving plate.
+Carefully invert onto serving plates.

-Dust with cocoa powder over the top.
+Dust with cocoa powder and edible gold dust.